 2. Work on improving your speaking ability.

 Organizers book speakers for ideas.
 Speaking ability is secondary.
-But if you’re going to be a presenter, make sure you’re good at it.
+But if you’re just learning how to get speaking engagements at churches, make sure you’re good at speaking.
 Don’t just rest on your experience.
 Actively seek out ways to improve your abilities.
 Take a speaking course.
 Read books.
 Watch famous speeches.
 Practice your talks.
 Review your performance on film.
 Get feedback from others.